Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-solana-developers/faq.rst

 .. dropdown::  Is there something similar to transaction fees?

     Yes, transaction fees are called NRG (pronounced energy) on the Concordium chain.
     The block limit is 3 million NRG.
-Transaction fees are fixed in Euro.
+Transaction fees are fixed in Euro and are currently set to 1 Eurocent for basic CCD transfers.
+    Fixing transaction fees in Euro is a unique feature of Concordium that provides predictable transaction costs.

 .. dropdown::  What networks can be used for testing?